stephenslab/gtexresults/README.md

 Additionally, the option `-u $UID` is sometimes helpful to ensure that the new files are created under your user account.
-If environment variable `$UID` is undefined, this can be set to the user account name instead of the id number.
+If environment variable `$UID` is undefined, this can be set to the user account name instead of the id number. *TO DO: Fix this paragraph---it is not correct.*

 If the container was successfully run, you should see information about the Linux operating system outputted to the screen, something